wfmorris/lability-critique-v2/README.md

 Citation to the publication associated with the dataset and code:

 Morris, W.F., and D.F.
 Doak.
 2025.
 What is demographic lability and when might we expect to see it?
-American Naturalis, in press.
+American Naturalis.

 Author contact information: